June 11, 2020 Musicology 2 Comments

 • Chord symbols based on standard chord progressions.

-So even if the guitar parts of “Cartier” and “Highest In The Room” are completely identical, all the notes in black are “arpeggios,” and ordinary ones at that, so it’s gotta be the red notes, right?
+So even if the guitar parts of “Cartier” and “Highest In The Room” are completely identical, all the notes in black are “arpeggios,” and ordinary arpeggios at that, so it’s gotta be the red notes causing the trouble, right? (indulging this cuz I have a few seconds left.)

-But the transcriptions (written out notes) in the complaint show that the parts are not identical.
+Nah, the transcriptions (written notes) in the complaint show that the parts are not identical.
 The red notes from “Highest” do not appear in “Cartier.”

 Done.
 Stop the clock — minute forty-five or so?

-Straightforward though it would seem, the plaintiffs are represented by Richard Busch (who has an enjoyable and interesting podcast out now by the way) and if you’ve read anything around here before today, you probably know he’s pulled rabbits out of hats before.
+Straightforward though it would seem, it’s worth mentioning the plaintiffs are represented by Richard Busch (who has an enjoyable and interesting podcast out now by the way), and if you’ve read anything here on Musicologize in the past, you probably know he’s pulled rabbits out of hats before.
 And perhaps I’m missing something.
 I’ll keep looking for it.

 Comments welcome.